 48 hours in Nanaimo: Making the most of your two-day trip

 You spend day one in and around the downtown core.
 So, find a parking spot in one of the many parkades and purchase a ticket for the day (don’t worry, it’s extremely reasonable).
 Before you do anything else, start your day off right with a great cup of coffee!
 There are several coffee shops in the area, but I recommend the following:

 Maffeo Sutton Park and Harbour Front Walkway

 Walk towards the water and find the Harbour Front Walkway.
 This multi-use paved trail follows the Newcastle Channel and downtown waterfront that leads to Maffeo Sutton Park.
 Along the way, you will pass by a few trendy shops and eateries (feel free to pop in and explore).
 This small shopping and dining area is considered the Waterfront District.

 Maffeo Sutton Park is a great year-round destination for all types of activities.
 Many of Nanaimo’s festivities and community events are held here, and locals use it for playground playdates and picnics.

-Some of the great features of this park include a number of public art pieces to ogle, huge playground, salt-water swimming lagoon (called Swy-A-Lana), covered stage, washrooms, and ferry access to Newcastle Island.
+Some of the great features of this park include a number of public art pieces to ogle, a huge playground, a salt-water swimming lagoon (called Swy-A-Lana), a covered stage, washrooms, and ferry access to Newcastle Island.

 If time allows, and you are up for more walking, I highly recommend taking the ferry passage over to Newcastle.